EmNudge/site/src/pages/notes/embracing-boredom.md

 layout: ../../layouts/Blog.astro
 ---

 You sit in a fixed position.
-The most interesting object to ever exist is sitting inches from your face. as you absorb the top 100 "funny media" and "hot take" of the hour.
+The most interesting object to ever exist is sitting inches from your face.
+You absorb the top 100 "funny media" and "hot take" of the hour.
 Better keep checking!
 Maybe the next bit of stimulus will be what you really need to feel like you've "absorbed the media" and you can finally get on to more productive endeavors.

 If there's one mantra I've had hammered into me, it is that you cannot trust yourself to choose the harder thing.
 Being the glorious energy-efficient organism you are, the path of least resistance is the one you will take time and time again.
 It's just a biologically smart thing to do.